 Housing Requirements are detailed in the Residential and Dining Policy.

-Inspections are documented and reported to Student Affairs, Office of Residential Life and Health Education and Security and Campus Safety.
+Inspections are documented and reported to Student Affairs, Office of Residential Life and Health Education and Campus Safety.

 Common Area Inspections

 Each semester, all student rooms are inspected for fire safety violations.
 These inspections are necessary to ensure safe conditions are maintained in dorm rooms and college policies are followed.

 Room inspection standard operating procedures by Bates EHS staff will be as follows: